rafidrm/rafidrm.github.io/_research/datadriven_personalized_healthcare.markdown

 ---
 layout: page
-title: Data-driven Personalized Healthcare
+title: Artificial Intelligence and Personalized Healthcare
-description: Machine learning and data-driven optimization can be used to automate decision-making processes, thereby improving effectiveness, quality of care, and access to treatment.
-Predictive modeling can estimate relevant factors needed to fuel decision-making models.
-In my research, I have developed new methods for automating personalized treatment in cancer therapy and otolaryngology, as well as healthcare operations in milk bank clinics.
+description: Machine learning and data-driven optimization can automate healthcare services in order to improve effectiveness, quality of care, and access to treatment.
+This research applies predictive and prescriptive modeling in personalized medicine (cancer therapy and otolaryngology) and clinical services (donation management in milk banks).
 ---